 Due to the historical significance of the conference venue, Manfred Glugla, like all participants, had to leave his shoes at the door.
-And present the ITER''DT Fuel Cycle Process System'' wearing slippers ...
+And present ITER's deuterium-tritium fuel cycle process system wearing slippers ...

-The Tritium Community gathers every three years for a three-day conference, usually "close to where the action is", like they did in Rochester, N.Y. in 2007, or in Baden-Baden, near Karlsruhe, Germany, in 2004.
+The tritium community gathers every three years for a three-day conference, usually "close to where the action is," like they did in Rochester, N.Y.
+(US) in 2007, or in Baden-Baden, near Karlsruhe, Germany, in 2004.

 At Nara, ITER was placed centre stage.
-Presentations on the " DT Fuel Cycle Process System" by Manfred Glugla; on the "Safety Approach on Tritium-Related Issues" also by Glugla on behalf of DDG Carlos Alejaldre who couldn't make the trip; on "Hot Cell Cleaning and Decontamination Methods" by Section Leader Magali Benchikhoune, opened the five-day conference.
+Presentations on the deuterium-tritium fuel cycle process system by Manfred Glugla; on the safety approach on tritium-related issues, also by Glugla on behalf of Deputy Director-General Carlos Alejaldre who couldn't make the trip; on hot cell cleaning and decontamination methods by Section Leader Magali Benchikhoune, opened the five-day conference.

 "The talks were well received and the participants were very keen to learn about our project," reflects Glugla.
 "In discussions, a very interesting issue was brought up.
 How will we make sure that we preserve and continue to develop the knowledge we accumulated in the R&D period through the present design and construction phases all the way to the system testing and tritium commissioning of ITER, all of which will take place several years from now?
 How do we bridge this gap?"